Crash Into Me ONLY

-a Shaken Dirty novel by USA TODAY bestselling author Tracy Wolff
+a Shaken Dirty novel by New York Times and USA Today bestselling author bestselling author Tracy Wolff

 Jamison Matthews has lusted after Ryder Montgomery since she was a preteen.
 But now that Ryder and her brother’s band, Shaken Dirty, has made it huge, she’s just one of many pining for the brooding lead singer.
 Too bad Ryder still sees her as a little sister.
 Not that it matters.
 Her brother would never allow it, and the last thing Jamison wants is to be another notch on a rock star’s bed post.
 Even if it’s Ryder’s.